Everyone seems to be talking about this book!

 The title of the book alone – is enough to make anyone stop and take notice.
 It’s definitely one of the things about the book by Mark Manson that intrigued me.

 Then I started seeing this book everywhere.
 Literally everywhere!
 The book store, inside the Good Reads app, on the coffee table at a friend’s house.

 Just warning you that I give away some parts of the book.
 If you plan to read the book, go ahead and stop here.
-Please return here after you read the book, because I’m curious if your review would match what I have to say about this book.
+Please return here after you read the book, because I’m curious if your review will match what I have to say about this book.

-Obviously, I completely agree with the author in that you cannot give a fuck about every single thing in life and you have to take time for what you love and yourself.
+Obviously, I completely agree with the author in that you cannot give a bleep about every single thing in life and you have to take time for what you love and yourself.
 However, some other things mentioned in this book leave me thinking that the author is very sad, angry and doesn’t have empathy for other human beings.

 Book Review – Subtle Art of Not Giving a Fuck

 Here is one example of something in the book that just doesn’t jive with me.
 In his book, The Subtle Art of Not Giving a Fuck – Mark Manson talks about what to do if your mom offers you her fine China dish set and you think it’s ugly and don’t like even China.
 He basically says you should tell your mom that you don’t like China, or don’t like the pattern, and refuse to accept it.
 Honestly, I think that is tacky advice.
 I mean why not just politely accept the family heirloom and save it for your kids?
 Is there really so much harm in that?
 Why does this family heirloom have to stop with you simply because you don’t like China or that particular pattern?
 I honestly wanted to shout to the author “sometimes it’s not about how YOU feel or what you want.”

 The author went on to talk about ditching baby showers and even weddings if you find yourself uncomfortable or bored at those types of events!